+1.5(1.5-0)

 An introduction to financial accounting principles and procedures for graduate students with limited background in accounting or business.
 The course will include the study of the measurement and reporting issues and their effect on revenue and expense recognition, equity, and other related items.

 5151.
 Foundations of Managerial Accounting.

+1.5(1.5-0)

 An introduction to managerial accounting principles and procedures for graduate students with limited background in accounting or business.
 The course will include the study of managerial accounting issues, including enterprise planning and control.
+Prerequisite: ACCT 5150 or equivalent.

 5307.
 Accounting Information Systems.

+3(3-0)

 Requirements, constraints, elements and considerations in design, implementation, auditing and housekeeping of accounting systems in relation to the total information systems for business decisions on a computerized data processing basis.

 5308.
 Accounting Ethics.

+3(3-0)

 Application of ethical theory, philosophy and principles including the concepts of ethical reasoning, integrity, objectivity, independence and other core values.
-Prerequisite: senior standing.

 5311.
 Seminar in Managerial Accounting.

+3(3-0)

 Introduction to managerial accounting as it is used to plan, evaluate and control an organization.
 Emphasis on budgeting, standard costing and analysis of costs and profits.
-Prerequisite: 24 semester hours of undergraduate business courses including ACCT 2302.
+Prerequisite: ACCT 5150 and ACCT 5151 or equivalent.

 5312.
 Seminar in Financial Accounting.

+3(3-0)

 Theoretical structure of accounting, controversial and contemporary issues.
 Emphasis on the development of generally accepted accounting principles.
 Prerequisites: ACCT 3314 and ACCT 4314.

 5314.
 Advanced Accounting Problems.

+3(3-0)

 Accounting principles for partnerships, estates and trusts, debt restructuring, reorganizations and liquidations, interim financial reporting and segmentation, foreign currency transactions and translation, leverage buyouts.
 Prerequisite: ACCT 3312.

 5316.
 Advanced Income Tax Problems.

+3(3-0)

 Particular attention given to tax regulations applicable to partnerships and corporations together with preparation of federal income tax returns for such businesses.
 Consideration also given to federal gift and estate tax.
 Prerequisite: ACCT 4308.

 5319.
 Special Problems in Accounting.

+3(3-0)

 Study, research or internship in accounting.
 May be repeated once for credit.
 Prerequisite: consent of instructor.

+5327.
+Advanced Auditing.